Summary: Rules for the Direction of the Mind

 4, which Descartes also calls good sense.

-Man has seen fit to limit himself to discovering truths by specialising in this or that discipline, when on the contrary, each truth discovered helps us to discover others, in other fields.
+Man has chosen to limit himself to discovering truths through specialisation in particular disciplines, whereas, on the contrary, each truth discovered aids us in uncovering others, even in different fields.

-The aim of study must be this general end (universal wisdom), rather than this or that particular end.
-Utility or happiness are examples of particular ends that some sciences wrongly aim at.
-The sciences should not be studied for the purpose of improving human existence.
+The aim of study should be this general end (universal wisdom), rather than any particular end.
+Utility or happiness are examples of particular ends at which some sciences wrongly aim.
+The sciences should not be pursued solely for the purpose of improving human existence.

 This would, if we sought only that, cause us to omit many things necessary to arrive at other knowledge, because they appear at first sight to be devoid of interest or utility